gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 .
 .
 ```
-- Ubuntu security updates
-	- Approx. 6 monthly: system disks imaged (serves as backup); all patches applied ```apt full-upgrade```; integration tests; roll back if anything fails.
-	- Multiple, near-identical PC's to test for consistency and to swap in if urgently needed.
 - Integration tests
 	- Gadgetron has nice integration test framework and continuous integration (CI) integrated within GitHub
 		- buildbot
 	- Raw data and the corresponding expected reconstructed images
 	- All test cases should run and the images match (within some limit of precision)
-	- Reconstructions sumbitted after publication (peer review) as new integration tests
+	- Reconstructions sumbitted after peer reviewed publication as new integration tests
 	- Ensures ongoing compatability
+- Host Ubuntu security updates
+	- Approx. 6 monthly: system disks imaged (image serves as a backup); all patches applied ```apt full-upgrade```; integration tests; roll back if anything fails.
+	- Multiple, near-identical PC's to test for consistency and to swap in if urgently needed.
+- Docker container accept latest curated Ubuntu image at time of image building.
+	- Currently 18.04 LTS
-- MATLAB installed on the host but accessbile within the Docker containers
+- MATLAB installed on the host but accessible from within the Docker containers
-	- For the external language interface 'execute' to work gadgetron has to be able to call a matlab binary (in batch mode).
+	- For the external language interface 'execute' to function within the container Gadgetron has to be able to call the matlab binary (in batch mode).
+	- Additionally can "connect" to a running MATLAB outside Docker (or inside, if desired) for debugging
-	- (N.B. line continuation backslashes required at end of lines, common for long Docker commands)
+	- Suitable docker create command (N.B. line continuation backslashes required at end of lines, common for long Docker commands)

 ```bash
 sudo docker create --name=example_container_name \